academic-resources/odin/routing.md

   resources :posts
   ...
 ```
 ** That's it.
 That is a Ruby method which basically just outputs those seven routes we talked about before.
 No magic.
-You see it a whole lot, now you know what it does.**
+You see it a whole lot, now you know what it does :**

 ---